 As a self-proclaimed wuss, horror's never really been my genre.
 I don't like jump-scares.
 I'm squeamish about gore effects.
 I don't get any enjoyment from watching people being sliced open.
 I don't understand why the world needs so many Saw films, or how the villains have managed to avoid suffering from psychopath's block.
-After so many sadistic puzzles, even the cleverest serial killer would be forgiven for just wheeling out a bear-trap and slapping on a Post-It reading "Stick Face Here".
+After so many sadistic puzzles, even the cleverest serial killer would be forgiven for just wheeling out a bear-trap and slapping on a Post-It that says "Stick Face Here".

 Despite this, when I think back to the games that deserved a better reception, Realms of the Haunting is one of the first that jumps into my mind.
 It was amazing.
 It was terrible.
 It was clever.
 It was insane.
 It merged adventuring and shooting in a way that no other game has ever really tried—including its semi-spiritual sequel Clive Barker's Undying.
-It was an exquisitely crafted experience, and one of the sloppiest games ever, all at once.
+It was an exquisitely crafted experience and one of the sloppiest games ever all at once.
 It was beautiful in its chaos, and I loved it, pustular warts and all.

 It's all very generic, but oddly effective considering the Doom level engine (that was at least two years out of date when ROTH hit the shelves in 1996), largely due to phenomenal audio direction on everything from dead rats being crunched underfoot to the satisfying 'kachunk' of picking up a box of ammo.
-It's never a particularly pretty game, although it does some clever things with contrast that mean certain areas still impress, but it still has its charms.
+It's never a particularly pretty game, although it does some clever things with contrast that mean certain areas impress, but it still has its charms.

-What really makes it work however is that even at this stage, ROTH is a very smart game, especially when it comes to its characters.
-Adam for instance is one of the best everymen in gaming history, which starts right in the intro when we see that he's not entering the situation blind.
+What really makes it work is that ROTH is a very smart game, especially when it comes to its characters.
+Adam is one of the best everymen in gaming history.
+Right in the intro when we see that he's not entering the situation blind.
 He doesn't know he's about to set foot in a house full of angry demons, but he's done what research he could, and at least tried to prepare himself.
-Where other characters would take the words of a spooky priest on faith, Adam's called around and confirmed that he said was a complete lie.
+Where other characters would take the words of a spooky priest on faith, Adam's called around and confirmed what he said was a complete lie.
 He's grabbed some textbooks and tried to find out about the broken seals, even if he's come up blank.

-As simple as the engine is, the mansion its creators built with it is fantastic.
+As simple as the engine is, the mansion built with it is fantastic.
 It's a huge, sprawling place, with no loading screens or level boundaries getting in the way.
 It feels like almost every room had a purpose, from the dormitories to the creaking laboratories, underground caverns, and huge Satanic temple in the basement which runs with molten lava.
 It's a place of buried secrets, a focal point in the war between Good and Evil, and one with a genuine sense of history.
-Books, letters, maps and other documents fill in many of the gaps, from what happened, to bigger truths, like the fact that the house is filled with portals to other realms of existence.
+Books, letters, maps and other documents fill in many of the gaps, from what happened to bigger truths, like the fact that the house is filled with portals to other realms of existence.
 The more you explore and learn, the more the game evolves away from its haunted house origins and into something much more fantastical—a huge-scale race to prevent an ancient French sorcerer ushering in Armageddon, and worse, being insufferably smug about it.

 Instead, ROTH constantly finds new ways to keep you off balance, from stepping into new worlds, to developments in the plot, and the addition of new characters to help or hinder your progress.
 You never know what's coming next, where you're going, or which bits of mythology you've gleaned from exploring will be relevant.
-The army of flying bat monsters in the basement for instance: part of the big plan, or just one of the villain's old demonic contacts still hanging around?
+The army of flying bat monsters in the basement for instance—part of the big plan, or just the villain's old demonic contacts still hanging around?
 You're never entirely sure.

 It helps that the characters themselves are more than you'd expect—sometimes a little dull and earnest, especially the goodies, but most with a clever twist or unexpected spark of humanity.
 One of the first you meet is called the Gnarl, a cranky hooded figure in a small pocket dimension.
 He challenges Adam to take a test to prove his worthiness to travel to other realms.
 Adam reluctantly agrees.
-The Gnarl just snaps "Done.
+The Gnarl just snaps, "Done.
 I tire of triviality..." and invites you to get out of his face.

 Even better is when you find yourself in the presence of Raysiel, the universe's jailor, who sternly tells you that you can only have what you need from his castle if you can make it through in silence.
 Fail (and that's quite likely since his castle is room after room of gongs, sirens, nightingale floors and other traps) and the punishment is to be locked away until the end of time.
 He'll do it too... but he's not without a heart.
 If you screw up—just once, mind—he'll let you off with a "Someone treads my hall.
 It is the son of Adam.
 Be warned, boy.
 The need of your realm is great; tread softer.
 So be the gift of the Master Jailer."

 What a nice guy.
 Almost makes you want to forgive him for his sadistic garden maze.

 The two banter constantly, sharing thoughts on the developing story, on the characters you meet, and anything else of interest.
 ROTH's mansion is packed with detail, from paintings to decorations, machines and ancient shrines, and you can chat about all of them with a click.
 Not only that, you can open up your inventory and swap notes on everyone you've met, every weird occurrence, every bit of backstory or key document you've found, and the conversations develop throughout the game as you uncover the truth.
 This really boosts the adventuring element, letting the weak shooting feel like a little spice.

 I shall repeat that.
 This game makes Pickle scary.

 Belial gets one of the best villain introductions in the history of gaming.
 He appears in the darkness of a huge underground shrine, stone-faced, bespectacled and wearing a pristine lab coat.
 As he approaches, shoes clicking against the stone temple floor, you see him purposefully slide on dusty gloves of branded human skin—the only way he can touch a holy relic you spend most of the game carting around.
 With his opening lines, he sneers at Adam and Rebecca, telling them flat-out that he has no interest in winning their trust, unlike previous characters.
 Then we get this utterly delicious exchange:

 Suddenly, you wouldn't want to be in Majida's shoes.
 Or presence.
 But no change there.
 Belial is a fantastic villain, even though he's only the real baddie's lieutenant.
 His boss... is less impressive, not least because it's hard to be scared of a guy named Claude.
 Pity.
 So sad.

 As an actual game, Realms of the Haunting is severely flawed.
 The monster AI is so bad that enemies can't generally follow you through doors.
 If you run straight past, they'll never catch you.
 It has more than a few outright cruel moments, where something will just crush or blast you without warning, and not much in the way of health potions.
 It loves its mazes, and some of them are quite literally hell to get through.
 One of the last takes place in a realm called Sheol, in a huge sprawling maze designed to look like a brain.
-Your task is to find sixteen brains scattered around its monster filled halls and drop them into a big brain machine, which opens the door to the next level.
+Your task is to find 16 brains scattered around its monster-filled halls and drop them into a big brain machine, which opens the door to the next level.
 It's exactly as much fun as it doesn't sound.

 Most bizarre of all though is the bit where you apparently fall through reality and land in a hellish version of The Crystal Maze.
 The third level of Sheol is a hub surrounded by challenge rooms (opens in new tab), which you have to complete to reach the boss fight with Belial (in which he goes down in seconds due to not actually being able to move).
 These challenges include machine puzzles, platforming, mirror mazes and... a coconut shy.
 You're right on the edge of saving the world, and ROTH forces you to play a coconut shy before fighting the Lord of Lies!

 That's the problem with a game that constantly evolves: sometimes it grows a penis where its face is meant to be.
-Still, as late-game insanities go, it's not one you're likely to have seen elsewhere...
+Still, as late-game insanities go, it's not one you're likely to have seen elsewhere.

 Alternatively, just enjoy the entire game courtesy of Kikoskia's fine Let's Play: